HiveApp-Dev/Nora/README.md

 Nora is not a live Robinhood P&L tracker.

-The results are based on a simulated portfolio and should not be interpreted as the exact real-time performance of an actual Robinhood account.
+The results are based on owning the same portfolio as you would in robinhood.

 It is better described as: